vinay-codess/policy/TERMS.md

 - The app includes a paywall UI and “Pro Plan” status indicators.
 - Payment processing may be handled by an app store or a future provider.
 - Pricing shown in the app is for display purposes; actual purchase terms, billing cycles, renewals, and refunds are governed by the platform used.
-- Premium subscription entitlement may be reflected by `profiles.is_premium` and `profiles.expires_at` fields.

 ## Third-Party Services
 - **Supabase** stores account and product/scan records with Row Level Security.